Nick-Anderssohn/oop-in-go-guide/readme.md

 }
 ```

 Notice that dog has Animal as an anonymous field.
+You define an anonymous field by simply including the type instead of both a field name and type.
 You can think of this as a combination of inheritance and composition.
 In other words, dog has both an is-a and has-a relationship to animal.
 That sounds confusing, so lets clear it up.

 ##### An Anonymous Field's Inheritance-Like (is-a) Behavior